therealyubraj/Data-Structures/README.md

 LinkedList<*type*> linkedListName;

 ### Implementation details
 A node class is created for a single node in the list which stores the data and two pointers to its previous and next elements.
-The first and the last elements are linked as well.
-So, this is a doubly linked list.
+The first and the last elements are linked as well.This is doubly linked as elements have prev as well as next.

 ### Methods
 **size()** -> returns the size of the linked list and takes no parameters.\